 Look for signs like the one below posted in each serving area.
 You can also prescreen your menu choices for specific allergens and get complete ingredient information via MyNutrition.

-To accommodate gluten-free diets, a vareity of options are available upon request in residential dining halls and cafes.
+To accommodate gluten-free dining, a variety of options are available upon request in residential dining halls and cafes.
 This includes gluten-free breads, buns, wraps, pasta and pizza crusts.
-Many or our recipies are gluten free; just look for this symbol on menus posted near each serving area.
+Many of our recipes are gluten-free; just look for this symbol on menus posted near each serving area.
 If you need assistance in the dining hall, just ask.
 Our entire staff is happy to assist you.

 To learn more or to make a request, contact your dining hall manager.

 Any food allergies should be listed on a medical emergency card and carried with you at all times.
 This information can then be shared with appropriate staff or medical professionals as needed.
 We recommend that you tell your roommate about your allergies and any emergency medications.
 You may also want to consider instructing your roommate in how these medications should be used.

 If the reaction is severe, call 9-1-1.
 Tell the dispatcher you are having an allergic reaction, name the food source and state where you are.
 Take your medications as prescribed.